LambethCouncil/govspeak-drupal/README.md

     The VAT rate is *20%*
     {:/highlight-answer}

-creates a large pink highlight box with optional preamble text and giant text denoted with `**`
+creates a  highlight box with optional preamble text and giant text denoted with `**`

     <div class="highlight-answer">
     <p>The standard VAT rate is <em>20%</em></p>